zarstensen/obsidian-obsimat-plugin/README.md

 If an expression with no relation is solved, it is assumed it is set equal to 0.
 For example, `a^2 + b` would be interpreted as `a^2 + b = 0`.

-### Variables
+### Variables / Function Definitions

-Define variables inside LaTeX blocks with the `:=` operator.
+Define variables or functions inside LaTeX blocks with the `:=` operator.
-The left-hand side specifies the name of the variable, and the right-hand side its value.
+The left-hand side specifies the name of the variable / function and its parameters, and the right-hand side its value / body.
-Whenever this variable is used after it has been defined, it will be replaced by its value.
+Whenever it is used after it has been defined, it will be replaced by its defined expression.

 > [!IMPORTANT]
-> Only one variable can be defined per LaTeX block.
+> Only one definition can be present in a LaTeX block.
 >

-Variable persistence is based on the location they were defined inside the document, meaning a variable cannot be used in the note above its LaTeX block definition.
-Furthermore, all Obsimat code blocks remove all variable definitions above themselves.
+Definition persistence is based on the location they were defined inside the document, meaning f.ex. a variable cannot be used in the note above its LaTeX block definition.
+Furthermore, all Obsimat code blocks remove all definitions above themselves.

+To remove a definition, leave the right hand of the `:=` operator blank.

 > [!NOTE]
 > **Variable Definition Example**